thefinn93/ansible-letsencrypt/README.md

 `letsencrypt_install_directory` should probably be left alone, but if you set it, it will change where the letsencrypt program is installed.

 `letsencrypt_server` sets the auth server.
-If you're in the early beta you will have received the URL of a server, set it here.
+If you're in the private beta you will have received the URL of a server, set it here.

+The [Let's Encrypt client](https://github.com/letsencrypt/letsencrypt) will put the certificate and accessories in `/etc/letsencrypt/live/<first listed domain>/`.
+For more info, see the [Let's Encrypt documentation](https://letsencrypt.readthedocs.org/en/latest/using.html#where-are-my-certificates).

 # Example Playbook
 ```